apify/apify-docs/sources/academy/webscraping/scraping_basics_python/11_scraping_variants.md

 </div>
 ```

-Nice, we can extract names of the variants!
-But we also need to extract price for each of the variants.
-Clicking on the buttons, we can see that the HTML changes dynamically though.
+Nice!
+We can extract the variant names, but we also need to extract the price for each variant.
+Switching the variants using the buttons shows us that the HTML changes dynamically.
 This means the page uses JavaScript to display information about the variants.

 If we can't find a workaround, we'd need our scraper to run JavaScript.
-That's not impossible - scrapers can spin up their own browser instance and automate clicking on buttons, but it's slow and resource-intensive.
+That's not impossible—scrapers can spin up their own browser instance and automate clicking on buttons, but it's slow and resource-intensive.
 Ideally, we want to stick to plain HTTP requests and Beautiful Soup as much as possible.

-After a bit of detective work, we can notice that not far below the `block-swatch-list` there's also a block of HTML with a class `no-js`, which contains all the data!
+After a bit of detective work, we notice that not far below the `block-swatch-list` there's also a block of HTML with a class `no-js`, which contains all the data!

 ```html
 <div class="no-js product-form__option">